A Chinese Odyssey: Box office

 The first part grossed HK$25,093,380 and the second HK$20,872,117 in Hong Kong.
 The second part has grossed on its 2017 release in mainland China.

-Reception
+Both films underperformed at the box office, leading to Choi Sing Film Company declaring bankruptcy.
+Chow, however, earned substantial money from the movie over the years through licensing and advertising opportunities.

+Critical reception

-The Austin Chronicle gave Part Two a positive review saying that "if you missed the original film - forget it, you'll never understand what's happening in this picture, but if you saw and enjoyed the first part, you'll no doubt have a great time with this terrific follow-up".
+The Austin Chronicle gave Part Two a positive review saying that "if you missed the original film — forget it, you'll never understand what's happening in this picture, but if you saw and enjoyed the first part, you'll no doubt have a great time with this terrific follow-up".

+The line "10,000 years" in the film became one of the most popular buzzwords for Chinese-language films, with a Google search count of 21.9 million.
+In the late '90s and early 2000s, the films became a cult favorite in China with phrases, expressions, and memes from the two films becoming a foundational part of early Chinese internet culture.
+This also became known in part as the Stephen Chow Phenomenon (周星驰现象).